No one can doubt the popularity and dominance of the Google Play Store in the domain of mobile applications and software.

 Prerequisite of Submitting App To Play Store

 It is needless to mention how crucial testing your application is.
 No matter how many incredible features you have packed into your app, if it does not perform upto the expectations of the user, it will be ditched like a hot potato.
-In which case, it is imperative for you to painstakingly test your app as many times as possible and be 100 percent certain that it is going to perform remarkably, before releasing your app on Google Play store.
+In which case, it is imperative for you to painstakingly test your app as many times as possible and be 100 percent certain that it is going to perform remarkably, before you look ahead to upload apps on Play store.

 You can always use emulators for this purpose, however, using an Android-powered device will make the testing process more effective.
 It will give the experience of using your app on a real device, as would users, and enable you to analyze any bugs or discrepancies.

 In terms of applications, the size of the app matters a lot.
 Users do not feel inclined to download an app that takes too much space in their device storage.
 Moreover, Google only permits the app size to up to 50MB.